 - REDUCED PAIN AND INJURY: Reduced or eliminated with postural training system of axial loading and the ability to sit with BackTpack on with load transferred off spine and shoulders onto “LAP-STRAP.”
 Since compartments are always accessible, and the wearer can sit unloaded with bag on, there is no need to frequently take the bag off.

 - NO INJURY TO OTHERS from user being unaware of posterior projection: BackTpack wearer is always aware of personal space related to bag he/she is wearing and can accommodate space so as not to impose it on others’ safety.
 Since BackTpack can word while seated or draped on the chair, the tripping hazard is eliminated.

 - PERSONAL SECURITY, CONTROL OVER BELONGINGS: The wearer’s items are accessible only to the wearer.
 The bag does not need to be removed for access or when sitting.
+Tripping hazard is eliminated.

 - BIKING STABILITY, POSTURE, ACCESS: BackTpack provides a lower center of gravity, is a balanced load, and compartments are easily accessed.
 When in the forward lean position, the load is applied to the body in posterior-to-anterior direction against the spine (not from shoulders), promoting a neutral spinal alignment of thoracic spine and neck.

 - WEIGHT OF LOAD DOES NOT AFFECT POSTURE: Since the BackTpack loads axially, there is no postural distortion with increased load.
 Loading this way trains upright posture.
 The limit of the load increase is a matter of comfort to the wearer.
 Some or all of the load can be transferred to the hips via the optional hip loading system provided in the design.